vuejs/v2.vuejs.org/source/guide/components.md

 })
 ```

-The factory function receives a `resolve` callback, which should be called when you have retrived your component definition from the server.
+The factory function receives a `resolve` callback, which should be called when you have retrieved your component definition from the server.
 You can also call `reject(reason)` to indicate the load has failed.
 The `setTimeout` here is simply for demonstration; How to retrieve the component is entirely up to you.
 One recommended approach is to use async components together with [Webpack's code-splitting feature](http://webpack.github.io/docs/code-splitting.html):

 ``` js
 Vue.component('async-webpack-example', function (resolve) {